gvwilson/tidynomicon/_en/projects.md

 We must test our assumptions, test our code, test our very *being* if we are to advance.
 Luckily for us,
 R provides tools for this purpose not unlike those available in Python.
+In using them,
+we will be drawn into the greater realm of packaging in R, and thence into understanding the features of a fully-formed R project.

 ## The Problem